ReMyndAI/extensions/README.md

 ## Python
 To add your own Python code and enable background execution, click "Add Python Script" at the top of the window.
 This adds a `main.py` file to your extension directory, along with the required `layer1.py` library.

-**Important::** Your main Python script must be named `main.py`, and it must execute `message_center.run()` at the end to run in persistently in the background.
+**Important:** Your main Python script must be named `main.py`, and it must execute `message_center.run()` at the end to run in persistently in the background.
 This is implemented for you in the generated script:

 ```python
 import layer1